 Anticipated Appointment Start Date: March 2022.
 Start date is flexible and will depend on a variety of factors.

 Appointment Length: The appointment will initially be for one year, but may be extended an additional year upon recommendation of USFS and is contingent on the availability of funds.

 Level of Participation: The appointment is full-time.

-Participant Stipend: The participant will receive a monthly stipend commensurate with educational level and experience, ranging from $55,000-$70,000 per year.
+Participant Stipend: The participant will receive a monthly stipend commensurate with educational level and experience.